Policies And Procedures For Recruitment And Hiring

 After the preliminary interview, the most qualified candidates will be brought to campus and interviewed by the hiring supervisor and/or by committee.

-For higher level Administrative/Professional positions (Salary Band AP29 and higher), the use of an advisory Search Committee is encouraged with the ADEWD included.
+For higher level administrative/professional positions (salary Band 150 and higher), the use of an advisory search committee is encouraged with the ADEWD included.
 Depending on the position, the search committee will vary in size.
 Positions with determined broad impact will require a search committee of members from various parts of the campus while positions with less breadth, draw from members from the hiring department/area.
 In some instances the hiring supervisor may interview and identify the top candidate(s) to bring to an advisory committee for consideration.

-For positions with specific technology-related or skill requirements (i.e.-software usage, proof reading, etc.), validated performance tests are available for assessing these skills.
+For positions with specific technology-related or skill requirements (e.g., software usage, proofreading, etc.), validated performance tests are available for assessing these skills.
 Human Resources strongly encourages hiring supervisors to use validated performance tests to assess the skill level of all finalists in a search for such positions.
 The ADEWD or Employment Coordinator should be contacted for further details.

 - Interview Information: